Vaesea/disctux/README.md

 Demo 2 has been finished

-Demo 3 is starting development
+Demo 3 has started development.